 The mission of the Depression and Bipolar Support Alliance (DBSA) is to provide hope, help, and support to improve the lives of people living with depression or bipolar disorder.
 DBSA pursues and accomplishes this mission through peer-based, recovery-oriented, empowering services and resources when people want them, where they want them, and how they want them.

-The mission of Bipolar World is to provide a safe, interactive, self-help environment for individuals with Bipolar Disorder to meet, share, and support each other.
+The mission of Bipolar World is to provide a secure, interactive, self-help environment for individuals with Bipolar Disorder to meet, share, and support each other.
 Provide timely information and education about Bipolar Disorder — what it is, how it is diagnosed and how it is treated.
 Connect visitors with advice through web links with professionals.
 Treat all individuals as equal, and to do our part to eradicate stigma as related to mental illness in general, and bipolar disorder in particular.
 Provide peripheral support where possible to families and friends.

 NAMI’s support and public education efforts are focused on educating America about mental illness, offering resources to those in need, and insisting that mental illness become a high national priority.
 Mental illness is a serious medical illness that affects one in four families.
 No one is to blame.
 Treatment works, but only half of people living with mental illness receive treatment.
 NAMI has engaged in a variety of activities to create awareness about mental illness and promote the promise of recovery.